Barbs56/BarbsDSP-wireplumber/README.rst

   - Created new branch called BarbsDSP-wireplumber, made default
   - Editted wireplumber.conf to reduce unnecessary module loading
   - Added profile.conf to wireplumber.conf.d to load a modified version of the main-embedded profile
-  - Added bluetooth.conf to wireplumber.conf.d to designate system exclusively as A2DP sink, set codecs to load (AAC, SBC, aptx, aptx HD), enabled SBC-XQ, enabled AAC VBR with highest quality, and routed all streams to PEQ
+  - Added bluetooth.conf to wireplumber.conf.d to designate system exclusively as A2DP sink, set codecs to load (AAC, SBC, aptx, aptx HD), enable SBC-XQ, enable AAC VBR with highest quality, and route all streams to PEQ

 WirePlumber [Begin orginal developer's unmodified README]
 ==========================================================